krishnamohan987/hellocloud/README.md

 # hellocloud
-this is the POC for cloud technologies strategy.
+this is the POC for cloud technologies strategy..